fate-srd/book-of-hanz-content/BookOfHanz2021.md

 ## Step Two: Initial Prep-work

-I’ll usually take a look at the skill list, dials in Fate, extra subsystems (Magic, armor, etc.) and propose some defaults.
+I’ll usually take a look at the skill list, dials in Fate, extra subsystems (magic, armor, etc.) and propose some defaults.
 This is still pretty lightweight, and seriously subject to change.
 This is more about setting an initial stake in the ground in terms of what the game will be than anything.
-As part of this, I may flesh out some high level conflict that I think may be interesting—but again, this is kept very vague and loose, primarily so that I’m not overly attached to it if it turns out the players go a totally different direction.
+As part of this, I may flesh out some high level conflict that I think may be interesting—but again, this is kept very vague and loose, primarily so that I’m not overly attached to it if it turns out the players want to go a totally different direction.
 Depending on how detailed the pitch is, the planning I’ll do at this point will typically be more along the lines of coming up with NPCs/factions that may be opposing each other and create dynamic forces in the world, not a series of events.
 They’ll typically be vague, so that I can insert appropriate details from character creation.

 If I’m going to muck with the phases, I’ll usually do so at this time and throw it past the players to see what sticks.
 This will be based on what makes sense, thematically, for the scenario.
 In general, I’ll add an aspect or two before I actually remove the Phase Trio, but if I need to dork with stuff more than that then I’ll consider ditching it in some way.